-- 16. So, in view of the provisions of the Act quoted above, the authority has complete jurisdiction to decide the complaint regarding non-compliance of obligations by the promoter. - F. Findings on the objections raised by the respondent - F. I Objection regarding the complainant being investor. - 17.
-The respondent has taken a stand that the complainant is an investor and not consumer.
-Therefore, she is not entitled to the protection of the Act and is not entitled to file the complaint under section 31 of the Act.
+- 15. So, in view of the provisions of the Act quoted above, the authority has complete jurisdiction to decide the complaint regarding non-compliance of obligations by the promoter leaving aside compensation which is to be decided by the adjudicating officer if pursued by the complainants at a later stage. - F. Findings on the objections raised by the respondent - F. I Objection regarding the complainants being investor. - 16.
+The respondent has taken a stand that the complainants are investors and not consumer.
+Therefore, they are not entitled to the protection of the Act and are not entitled to file the complaint under section 31 of the Act.
 The respondent also submitted that the preamble of the Act states that the Act is enacted to protect the interest of consumers of the real estate sector.
 The authority observes that the respondent is correct in stating that the Act is enacted to protect the interest of consumer of the real estate sector.
 It is settled principle of interpretation that the preamble is an introduction of a statute and states main aims and objects of enacting a statute but at the same time the preamble cannot be used to defeat the enacting provisions of the Act.
 Furthermore, it is pertinent to note that any aggrieved person can file a complaint against the promoter if the promoter contravenes or violates any provisions of the Act or rules or regulations made thereunder.
-Upon careful perusal of all the terms and conditions of the apartment buyer's agreement, it is revealed that the complainant is a buyer and has paid a considerable amount of money to the promoter towards purchase of an apartment in the project of the promoter.
+Upon careful perusal of all the terms and conditions of the apartment buyer's agreement, it is revealed that the complainants are buyers and paid total price of Rs.40,40,323/- to the promoter towards purchase of an apartment in the project of the promoter.
 At this stage, it is important to stress upon the definition of term allottee under the Act, the same is reproduced below for ready reference: